Martin-Thiele/hltv-Csgolounge-scraper/README.md

 # hltv & csgolounge scraper
 ####Update: The project will be developed further by another developer.
-But because of the reasons stated below, now website will be deployed using this bot.
+But because of the reasons stated below, a new website will be deployed using this bot.
 ####This project is no longer active since i have been banned from hltv.
 I will no longer keep it updated.
 As a last commit i have also added the webpage i created, as well as all the data i had gathered and database structure.